cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/file.rst

 **fileRegex:** Regex to filter out filenames in the path.

+.. include:: ../time-filter.txt

-To use the *TimeFilter*, input "timefilter".
-The TimeFilter assumes that it is reading in files with the File log naming convention of 'YYYY-MM-DD-HH-mm-SS-Tag'.
+..
+To use the *TimeFilter*, input ``timefilter``.
+The TimeFilter assumes that it is
+.. reading in files with the File log naming convention of 'YYYY-MM-DD-HH-mm-SS-Tag'.
-The TimeFilter reads in files from the previous hour if the field 'timeTable' is left blank.
-So if it's currently 2015-06-16-15 (June 16th 2015, 3pm), it will read in files that contain '2015-06-16-14' in the filename.
-If the field 'timeTable' is present, then it will read files in that have not been read yet.
+..
+The TimeFilter reads in files from the previous hour if the field ``timeTable`` is
+.. left blank.
+If it's currently 2015-06-16-15 (June 16th 2015, 3pm), it will read
+.. in files that contain '2015-06-16-14' in the filename.
+If the field ``timeTable`` is
+.. present, then it will read in files that have not yet been read.

-**timeTable:** Name of the Table that keeps track of the last time files were read.
+**timeTable:** Name of the Table that keeps track of the last time files were read in.

 **inputFormatClass:** Name of the input format class, which must be a subclass of FileInputFormat.
-Defaults to TextInputFormat.
+Defaults to CombineTextInputFormat.

 **maxSplitSize:** Maximum split-size for each mapper in the MapReduce Job.
 Defaults to 128MB.